Jacob J. Killa

 Jacob J. Killa (July 5, 1879 - May 13, 1932) was an American politician and businessman.

+Biography

 Born in Milwaukee, Wisconsin, Killa went to Marquette University.
 He was the sales manager for the Standard Steel Company and a real estate broker.
 He served in the Wisconsin State Assembly in 1915 and 1919 and was a Democrat.
-Killa died in a hospital in Milwaukee, Wisconsin.
+Killa died in a hospital in Milwaukee.